partcoffee/partcoffee.github.io/sketchbook-3.md

 Whoo!
 -

 We used our sketchbook throughout the process to make a neat little cover-page for individuals to promote themselves.
 Our example is promoting an actor, but I kept it universal enough to be adaptable to any skill and personality.
 Feel free to use it for whatever you want.
+It's even environmentally friendly!

 <img src="../img/sketchbook/2.jpg" alt="Final outcome" class="big">